 Like every university of excellence, we are dedicated to research and teaching.
 What sets us apart from our peers is our explicit focus on global, especially North American and Chinese, best practice in undergraduate teaching, including blended learning, in graduate training and placement, and in our own research and self-governance.

-Strategic partnerships with many of the best North American, European, and Chinese universities – the California Institute of Technology, the University of California at Los Angeles, Central China Normal University, Lund University, Nanjing University, Peking University, Shandong University, Shanghai Jiaotong University, Shantou University, Sichuan University, Sun Yat-sen University, Zhejiang University, the University of Virginia, Utrecht University, and Waseda University – provide ample opportunities for international faculty and student research and collaboration, for faculty and student exchange, for joint student training, and even for dual degree programs in specific fields at the undergraduate and graduate levels.
+Strategic partnerships with many of the best North American, European, and Chinese universities – the California Institute of Technology, the University of California at Los Angeles, Central China Normal University, Lund University, Nanjing University, Peking University, Shandong University, Shanghai Jiaotong University, Shantou University, Sichuan University, Sun Yat-sen University, Utrecht University, the University of Virginia, Waseda University, and Zhejiang University – provide ample opportunities for international faculty and student research and collaboration, for faculty and student exchange, for joint student training, and even for dual degree programs in specific fields at the undergraduate and graduate levels.
 These universities, like our high rankings by QS and Times Higher Education, attest to our standing both as a university of the world and as a world university.

 We are also proud of our pedagogical impact on Hong Kong and beyond including the contributions of the Center for Language Education, of a soon-to-be-established Center for Creative Arts Education, as well as of the Divisions of Humanities and Social Science to the HKUST UG Common Core Education, the development and application of on-line and blended active learning with the creation of an on-line advanced-UG / beginning-PG Global China Studies curriculum, and the launch of the first UG degree program in Quantitative Social Analysis.